camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 ![Start Modeling](./assets/quickstart-2.png)

 The Web and Desktop Modeler both offer the same core BPMN 2.0 Modeling experience: you can add BPMN elements from the palette on the left side of the page by dragging and dropping them onto the diagram canvas.
 Alternatively, you can add new elements by using the context menu that appears when you select an element in the diagram.
-Using the wrench icon in the context menu, you can change the type of an element in place.
+Using the wrench icon in the context menu, you can change the type of element in place.

 ## Demo